CrazySwe/sudoku-moose/README.md

-# Sudoku Solver
+# Sudoku Moose
-Small program that solves a Sudoku board from a given input.
+Small Sudoku Program that:
+- Solves
+- etc..

 ## Installation
 Use the node package manager to install.